 SIDBI for startups

 The CSAS program helps startups that will immediately benefit from the program.
 This program aims to give companies with immediate working money in the next 45 to 90 days.
-Startups can get a startup loan of up to Rs.
+Startups can get a of up to Rs.
 2 Crores through this initiative.